aureliaball/mm-tools/_episodes/02-md-alkanes.md

 ~~~
 {: .language-bash}

 Open a new Jupyter notebook to do the analysis of your ethane trajectory.
+Name this notebook `ethane_TrajectoryAnalysis_MDTraj.ipynb`

 First, we will load in our trajectory using MDTraj